-In actual fact there are some very particular circumstances where wild camping is allowed in Iceland.
+In actual fact, there are some very particular circumstances where wild camping is allowed in Iceland.
 But please don’t think that we have deceived you on this.
 The circumstances are VERY precise.
 You can only camp on uncultivated land far from any settlements where there is no campsite available.
-With some 180 campsites across the country this makes it very unlikely.
+With some 180 campsites across the country, this makes it very unlikely.
 So it is pretty much only possible if you are backpacking and carrying your own tent.
 You will also need to be deep in the wilds of Iceland where there are no facilities within reach.
 It is not completely impossible but it is extremely unlikely that you will find yourself in this situation.

 Campsites in Iceland

 So with wild camping out of the picture visitors must rely on the official campsites instead.
 And there is no cause for concern there.
-With around 180 campgrounds of all shapes and sizes there is literally no shortage of spaces to camp.
+With around 180 campgrounds of all shapes and sizes, there is literally no shortage of spaces to camp.

-You might start your trip in the busy city campsite in Reykjavik before heading out of the capital.
+You might start your trip to the busy city campsite in Reykjavik before heading out of the capital.
 From there you could drive to more tranquil campgrounds within national park areas and nature reserves.
 You will find places to pitch up right around the Ring Road and the Golden Circle driving routes.
 As well as in more remote corners of the country like the Westfjords.

-You’ll be able to park up beside lakes and rivers and within sight of glaciers, volcanoes and waterfalls.
+You’ll be able to park up beside lakes and rivers and within sight of glaciers, volcanoes, and waterfalls.
 There will be campsites where you can walk to some of Iceland’s outdoor natural hot springs and pools.
-And others from where you’ll be able to hike off into the wilderness without setting a foot on tarmac.
+And others from where you’ll be able to hike off into the wilderness without setting a foot on the tarmac.
 In short camping in Iceland still feels very wild and free.
 The landscapes are incredible and when you camp they are right there outside your window or tent zipper!

 These campsites are also very well equipped to welcome campers of all types.
 If you have hired a motorhome for your travels you will find plenty of facilities for recharging and emptying waste.
 Campervans will find lots of level ground to park up on with hot showers and BBQ equipment available.
 While tent campers will enjoy grassy secluded areas with beautiful views.
 So when it comes to campsites in Iceland you really are spoiled for choice and very well accommodated.